angelle-sw/use-axios-client/README.md

 # use-axios-client

-Make HTTP requests in React using hooks.
+Make axios requests in React using hooks.

 ## Installation